ehrpg/qstar/docs/stunts.md

 Epic fails **always** fail, no matter the result.
 The GM can describe how the check fails.

-These stunts and fails have a chance of `0.4%` so they justify of over the top actions.
+These stunts and fails have a chance of `0.4%` so they justify the use of over the top actions.

 <div class="left" markdown="1">